samblenny/eda_docs/verilog/functions.md

 # Yosys Verilog Functions & System Tasks

-This page attempts to document Verilog functions and system tasks that Yosys knows how to parse.
+This page attempts to document functions and system tasks that Yosys knows how to parse.
+Some of these follow the Verilog or SystemVerilog standards, and some are non-standard extensions specific to Yosys.

 The lists of names come from grepping `yosys/frontends/ast/simplify.cc`.
-The descriptions are my best guess based on reading the code in `simplify.cc`, reading the yosys README, and cross checking against the IEEE 1364-2005 Verilog standard.
+The descriptions are my best guess based on reading the code in `simplify.cc`, reading the yosys README, cross checking against IEEE 1364-2005 Verilog standard, and cross checking against IEEE 1800-2017 SystemVerilog standard.

-## Standard System Tasks
+## Verilog Standard System Tasks

 | Function                                                  | Description                                                     |
 |-----------------------------------------------------------|-----------------------------------------------------------------|